Ahmed1282/Computer-Organization-and-Assembly-Language/README.md

 # Computer-Organization-and-Assembly-Language
-contains various tasks and exercises related to Computer Organization and Assembly Language programming.
+Contains various tasks and exercises related to Computer Organization and Assembly Language programming.